-In general, money market accounts pay a higher APY than savings accounts.
-Check to see how your financial institution compounds the interest.
-You’re likely to see daily compounding, with the interest paid out monthly.
-Additionally, check to see whether the APYs are tiered.
-Often, you’ll have a lower APY until you reach a certain balance — then the APY increases.
-A balance of $100,000 or more, for example, will earn you a higher interest rate than an account with less than $10,000.
+Check to see whether the APYs are tiered.
+Often, you’ll have a lower APY until you reach a certain balance, and then the APY increases.
+A balance of $100,000 or more, for example, could earn you a higher interest rate than an account with less than $10,000.

-- Easier to complete certain transactions: A money market account comes with check writing privileges and the ability to easily make electronic transfers.
+- Accessible funds: A money market account may come with check-writing privileges, maybe even a debit card, and the ability to make electronic transfers.

-- Limited withdrawals: Unlike a checking account, which doesn’t limit any types of transactions, you have limits on money market accounts.
-You can’t write unlimited checks or make unlimited electronic transfers.
+- Limited withdrawals: Unlike a checking account, which doesn’t limit any types of transactions, money market accounts typically have restrictions.
+You can’t usually write unlimited checks or make unlimited electronic transfers.

 - Monthly fees: If you don’t meet the account minimum, there’s a good chance you’ll be charged a monthly fee.

-You can often find savings accounts with no minimum balance requirement that pay between 1 percent and 2 percent APY.
-Some savings accounts do require minimum balances, but they’re often much lower than a money market account.
-Like a money market account, though, your withdrawals are limited.
+Some savings accounts do have minimum balance requirements, but they’re usually lower than a money market account.
+Like a money market account, though, withdrawals may be limited.

-- Safe place for your money: Savings accounts are usually FDIC-insured and highly liquid.
+- Safe place for your money: Savings accounts at Federal Deposit Insurance Corp.
+(FDIC) and National Credit Union Administration (NCUA) institutions are insured and highly liquid.